lilou9221/mcgill_team2_capstone/README.md

 - **Targeted Spatial Analysis**: Works on the full Mato Grosso extent or user-specified circular AOIs with validation and graceful edge handling.
 - **Robust GeoTIFF Processing**: Clips, converts, and validates rasters before tabularisation, with an in-memory pandas pipeline and optional snapshots.
 - **Performance Caching**: Intelligent caching system speeds up re-runs by caching clipped rasters and DataFrame conversions.
 Automatically detects changes and invalidates cache when source files are updated.
-- **H3 Hexagonal Grid**: Adds hex indexes and boundary geometry for efficient aggregation and map rendering.
+- **H3 Hexagonal Grid**: Adds hex indexes for efficient aggregation.
+Boundary geometry is generated after merge and aggregation to optimize memory usage (prevents memory crashes with large datasets).
 - **Suitability Scoring**: Applies configurable thresholds (0–10 scale) with per-property diagnostics prior to final rollups.
 - **Interactive Maps**: Generates PyDeck-based HTML visualisations and auto-opens them (configurable).
 - **Auditable Workflow**: Each stage can be run independently, and helper utilities exist to verify intermediate results.